nicklockwood/SwipeView/README.md

 This method will reload the specified item view.
 The new item will be requested from the dataSource.

-	- (void)scrollToItemAtIndex:(NSInteger)index animated:(BOOL)animated;

-This will center the SwipeView on the specified item, either immediately or with a smooth animation.

 	- (void)scrollByNumberOfItems:(NSInteger)itemCount animated:(BOOL)animated;

 This method allows you to scroll the SwipeView by a fixed distance, measured in item widths.
 Positive or negative values may be specified for itemCount, depending on the direction you wish to scroll.
 SwipeView gracefully handles bounds issues, so if you specify a distance greater than the number of items in the SwipeView, scrolling will be clamped when it reaches the end of the SwipeView.

+	- (void)scrollToItemAtIndex:(NSInteger)index animated:(BOOL)animated;

+This will center the SwipeView on the specified item, either immediately or with a smooth animation.

+	- (void)scrollToPage:(NSInteger)page animated:(BOOL)animated;

+This will center the SwipeView on the specified item, either immediately or with a smooth animation.

 	- (UIView *)itemViewAtIndex:(NSInteger)index;